willshpt/ME433.Kitchen/recipes/SpicyFruitKompot.md

-_Note: Local copy of my recipe to check markup formatting._

 ## Spicy Fruit Kompot
 This is a variation on the traditional Polish kompot (a drink made from dried fruit), though using fresh / frozen ingredients, with a little bit of a kick, perfect for cold Chicago winters.